swade1987/github-action-kustomize-diff/README.md

 This GitHub Action builds and compares Kustomize configurations between the base and head of a Pull Request, posting the differences as a PR comment.
 This helps reviewers easily identify configuration changes in Kubernetes manifests.

+## Why Use This Action?
+Managing Kubernetes configurations across multiple environments and PRs can be challenging.
+This action automatically generates and posts clear diffs of your Kustomize changes directly in your PR comments.
+This helps:

+🔍 **Catch Configuration Mistakes** - Easily spot unintended changes before they hit production ⏱️ **Speed Up Reviews** - Reviewers can instantly see what's changing without checking out the code 🔄 **Validate Changes** - Confirm your Kustomize overlays are working as expected 📝 **Document Changes** - Automatically track and document configuration changes in PR history

 ## Features

 - Automatically builds Kustomize configurations from both PR branches